12: Small Group Bible Study

 Small group Bible studies have been the core of OCF since we incorporated in 1943.
 Bible study groups gather in dorm rooms, barrack spaces, tents, homes, base facilities, ships, and everywhere two or more open the Word of God together.
 Some Bible studies continue in virtual spaces among friends who have long since moved away from one another.
 These gatherings nourish and equip the saints as well as develop community relationships.

 You can help your local group by setting aside funds to buy food, drink, dishes, cups, and maybe even keep some extra Bibles around for sharing with others.
 God’s Word is fully adequate to help encourage us and teach us to worship Him.
-His Word teaches, revives, and focuses the weary person so they can be refreshed and sent back into the field to where we minister to the entire military society.
+His Word teaches, revives, and focuses the weary person so they can be refreshed and sent back into the field to minister to the entire military society.

 GROWTH AND MATURITY